jwcook23/mssql_dataframe/QUICKSTART.md

 ## Initialization and Sample SQL Table

-Create a global temporary table for demonstration purposes.
-Notice a dataframe is returned with better data types assigned, and the dataframe's index corresponds to the primary key.
+Create a connection to SQL Server.

 <!--phmdoctest-setup-->
 ``` python